 The Commission will continue promoting the exchange of good practices which are likely to contribute to enhance transparency and knowledge dissemination.
-However, this option may be insufficient to address the partial effectiveness of the current provisions as identified in the evaluation as the current legislation does not require Member States to measure energy poverty and hence to address it.
+However, this option may be insufficient to address the partial effectiveness of the current provisions as

 Option 0+: sharing of good practices and monitoring the correct implementation of the legislation.